Personal communications to: londonjazzcollector (at) outlook (dot) com

 Here are some of the hipster “alter-egos” who appear occasionally in my blog ,with a little help from Photoshop.
-None are me.
+None of them are me.

 Pictured right, my avatar, the character “Louis Balfour“, host of TV spoof “Jazz Cub” running sketch played by comic actor John Thompson.
 Great!”.
 It’s not me.
-I have a striped blazer and rollneck, but I just can’t seem to find the right medallion.
-I get embarrassed being identified in record shops, so nothing here identifies me, I have no Facebook page, no Twitter account, nor a Linked-In profile.
+I have no Facebook page, no Twitter account, nor a Linked-In profile.
 It is entirely possible that I am a figment of my own imagination.

 After forty years of wearing a suit and tie, I found myself with a wardrobe well stocked only with T-shirts, time on my hands and no interest in the usual retirement “timewasters” – golf, cruises, or a second career in consultancy.
 Some people confuse what you do with who you are.
 I am simply a music lover and writer.

-Possessed of a liberal education, forty years of working in both private industry and the public sector (realising a modest pension), a life-long passion for music and good hi-fi, a love of photography and computer technology, part-time philosopher (no previous convictions), writer, humourist and observer of the human condition: blogging seems a natural next step.
-Amazingly, you get all that in just one blog here at LondonJazzCollector.
+Possessed of a liberal education, forty years of working in both private industry and the public sector, a life-long passion for music and good hi-fi, a love of photography and computer technology, part-time philosopher (no previous convictions), writer, humourist and observer of the human condition: blogging seems a natural next step.
+Amazingly, you get all that in just one blog: LondonJazzCollector.

 Asked occasionally “What do you do?”
 I describe myself as full time self-unemployed.
-My interest in jazz and vinyl is recent – just the last seven years, unlike some, whose collection and knowledge has been built up over a lifetime.
+I retired from work ten years ago.
+My interest in jazz and vinyl is just the last seven years, unlike some, whose collection and knowledge has been built up over a lifetime.
 Making up for lost time, this blog features the fruits of “panning for gold” in London’s remaining record stores, bidding on eBay, shopping at Discogs, and inspiration from other jazz collectors.
-If it’s of any interest, here is a photo archive of some of my 100 plus Blue Note originals I collected to start with, many more since.

 Starting with an interest mainly in original Blue Note, the holy grail in audiophile and musical performance, you will also find here original Prestige, Impulse!, Contemporary, Riverside and other labels, some West Coast, a bit of Free, and European including a smidgin of British Jazz and UK release of US recordings.
 A few Japanese pressings are including, and being in the UK, inevitably some UK releases of US recordings.
 All records here are from my personal vinyl collection.
 When not much is coming in, I look on my shelves for something of interest to write about.
 Failing that, I make something up.
 Yup.
 Fake Jazz News.